 pre-Christian religion of what is now Finland, Karelia and Estonia.

-Keats wrote La Belle Dame Sans Merci.
+Keats wrote La Belle Dame Sans Merci (the

 In Finnish mythology, the Milky Way is known as the

-Linnunrata (bird road) to Lintukoto, the home of the birds.
+Linnunrata (Bird Road) to Lintukoto, the home of the birds.
 The bear is a

-luck in the hunt.
+good luck in the hunt.

 The SAS use Pen-y-Fan in the Brecon Beacons for their

-final selection endurance test.
+final selection test.

-an SAS veteran.
+veteran.
 Kealy died of hypothermia in February 1979 when he joined SAS

 candidates on a selection march in the Brecon Beacons in deteriorating weather

-wear cold weather gear or warm clothing.
+gear or warm clothing.